No. 20 Iowa rolls past Rutgers 30-0, Stanley throws 3 TDs

 “I feel very poised, and my teammates have my back no matter what,” Stanley said.

-Iowa’s defense smothered Rutgers (1-1, 0-1), which scored 48 points in its opener over UMass.
-The Scarlet Knights gained just 125 yards, punted 10 times and turned it over three times.
+Rutgers (1-1, 0-1) scored 48 points in its opener over UMass, but the Scarlet Knights gained just 125 yards, punted 10 times and turned it over three times.
+They also threw for just 41 yards, the second-lowest total against Iowa in Ferentz’s 21 seasons in charge.

+“This game is not going to define our football team or our season,” Rutgers coach Chris Ash said.
+“They are hungry to get back to work.”

 THE TAKEAWAY

-Iowa: Rutgers has yet to beat a ranked league opponent since joining the Big Ten, so it’s not as though the Hawkeyes faced a ton of resistance.
+Iowa: Rutgers has yet to beat a ranked league opponent since joining the Big Ten in 2014, so it’s not as though the Hawkeyes faced a ton of resistance.
 Still, Iowa’s defense crippled the Scarlet Knights from their opening drive, and the 97-yard touchdown drive the Hawkeyes put together in the second quarter was a good sign for their surging offense.

 Rutgers: The Scarlet Knights thought they had found their quarterback when McLane Carter threw for 340 yards last week.
 But Rutgers made the switch back to Artur Sitkowski at halftime after Carter threw for just 22 yards — only to watch Sitkowski throw for 19 in 11 attempts.
-Coach Chris Ash said Carter suffered an unspecified injury at the end of the half.
+Ash said Carter suffered an unspecified injury at the end of the half.
 “We have the bye week to sort it out,” Ash said.

 POLL IMPLICATIONS